netenglabs/suzieq/docs/inventory.md

 ### <a name='source-netbox'></a>Netbox

 [Netbox](https://netbox.readthedocs.io/en/stable/) is often used to store devices type, management address and other useful information to be used in network automation.
-Suzieq can pull device data from Netbox selecting them by one or more tags.
+SuzieQ can pull device data from Netbox selecting them by one or more tags.
 To grant access to netbox, a token and an url must be provided.
 The token is considered a [sensitive data](#sensitive-data), so it can be specified via an environment variable using the format `env:ENV_TOKEN`.